4350-fall-2025/frontend-1/CONTRIBUTING.md

 ### 5: Install prettier

-If your using VSCode, please install the prettier extension.
+If you're using VSCode, please install the prettier extension.
-Now go into your vsCode settings `Ctrl/Cmd + ,` , and under `Text Editor -> Formatting`, turn on format on save.
+Now go into your VSCode settings `Ctrl/Cmd + ,` , and under `Text Editor -> Formatting`, turn on format on save.

 You can also format your code by running: